storj/docs/app/dcs/third-party-tools/how-to-backup-your-wordpress-site-with-updraftplus-to-storj-dcs/page.md

 ---
 title: WordPress backup with UpdraftPlus
+metadata:
-pageTitle: How to backup your WordPress site with UpdraftPlus to Storj DCS
+  title: How to backup your WordPress site with UpdraftPlus to Storj DCS
 docId: VzNAjuGSXXvsIh-mfhKVr
 redirects:
   - /dcs/how-tos/how-to-backup-your-wordpress-site-with-updraftplus-to-storj-dcs